In re Cognizant Technology Solutions Corporation Securities Litigation

 On August 8, 2018, the Court substantially denied Defendants’ motions to dismiss, sustaining Section 10(b) claims against Cognizant and Section 20(a) claims against Defendant Gordon Coburn, Cognizant’s former President.

-Last fall, Defendant Cognizant sought to appeal the motion to dismiss order under 28 U.S.C.
+In the fall of 2019, Defendant Cognizant sought to appeal the motion to dismiss order under 28 U.S.C.
 1292(b).
-Cognizant’s request for an appeal was pending before the Third Circuit when, on February 15, 2019, the U.S. Department of Justice indicted Defendant Coburn and the Company’s former General Counsel, Steven Schwartz, on charges they engaged in a multi-million dollar bribery scheme to obtain planning permits relating to Cognizant’s Indian SEZs.
-Recognizing that the indictment could moot Cognizant’s attempted appeal, we immediately notified the Third Circuit and renewed our request that it deny Cognizant leave to appeal.
-Specifically, we informed the Third Circuit that we would seek leave to amend the complaint to add new allegations relating to the indictment that would obviate the need for the Third Circuit to hear the case.
-On March 6, 2019, the Third Circuit granted our request and denied Cognizant’s petition for an appeal, though it allowed Cognizant to renew its petition if the District Court refused to allow us to amend the complaint.
+Cognizant’s request for an appeal was pending before the Third Circuit when, on February 15, 2019, the U.S. Department of Justice indicted Defendant Coburn and the Company’s former General Counsel, Steven Schwartz, on anti-corruption charges arising from the bribery scheme alleged in the Complaint.
+The Third Circuit granted Lead Plaintiffs' request to deny Cognizant's request for an appeal on the grounds that we would seek leave to amend the complaint to add new allegations relating to the indictment that would obviate the need for the Third Circuit to hear the case.
 We filed our amended complaint on April 12, 2019.
-Defendants moved to dismiss the amended complaint on June 10, 2019; we filed our opposition on July 26.
-Also, on July 26, 2019, the case was reassigned to Judge Esther Salas, as Judge Walls passed away earlier that month.
+Defendants moved to dismiss the amended complaint on June 10, 2019; Lead Plaintiffs filed their opposition on July 26, 2019.

 Other Cases of Interest